jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01b.md

 In other words, the economic baker is not a baker but a merchant masquerading as a baker.
 More commonly, the baker was brainwashed to become a merchant.

 Supereconomics keeps the baker as a baker and the merchant as a merchant.
-This is to preserve the division of labor in society.
+This is to preserve the division of labor in society and put everyone in their proper supereconomic place.